Ultrasonic atomization: Liquid metals

 In 1965, Pohlman and Stamm published a book, which marked a contribution to the field of ultrasonic atomization by identifying and describing the parameters influencing the process such as viscosity, capillary wavelength, surface tension and amplitude.
 One of the key chapters in the book, titled "5.1 Vernebelung geschmolzener Metalle," detailed the first experiments on the high temperature ultrasonic atomization in which molten metals were used.
 They discussed its potential technical applications as well as limitations stating that the transition from successful laboratory experiments to a usable technical plant has not yet been found due to issues with conciliation wettability and sonotrode durability.
 They were able to atomize lead at 350 °C and showcased the damage to the sonotrode induced by cavitation.
 In 1967, Lierke and Grießhammer published their work in which they were able to ultrasonically atomize metal with melting points up to 700 °C.

-Before 2016, ultrasonic atomization of metals remained largely experimental, hindered by sonotrode erosion, process instability, and difficulties in achieving spherical powders.
-These challenges were linked to insufficient cooling of the ultrasonic horn and limited control of the inert-gas atmosphere.
-In contrast, gas atomization was the established industrial method, producing kilogram-scale batches with relatively consistent output.